ZEDEDA Cloud is ZEDEDA's comprehensive and scalable cloud-native solution for orchestration and management in distributed edge computing.

 Most of the IT admins at Grid-Connect are quite comfortable using the simple ZEDEDA CLI interface to provision new edge nodes and monitor their health and status over time because they can script or copy and paste commonly used commands.

-ZEDEDA UI also offers an elaborate and easy-to-use web user interface (UI).
+ZEDEDA GUI also offers an elaborate and easy-to-use web graphical user interface (GUI).
 The web-based interface makes it easy for IT admins and application developers to explore, browse, and add their own edge applications, then deploy them on existing or new edge nodes.
 Once certain tasks are understood and tested, they can perform many such tasks in parallel by applying them to nodes.
-At Grid-Connect, most app developers prefer using ZEDEDA UI for its simplicity to learn and explore the availability of edge apps in the ZEDEDA App Marketplace.
+At Grid-Connect, most app developers prefer using ZEDEDA GUI for its simplicity to learn and explore the availability of edge apps in the ZEDEDA App Marketplace.
 The marketplace includes example and test apps and enables easy lifecycle management of a vast array of useful containerized software applications, operating systems packaged as VMs, and other tools.
 In the future, the marketplace will allow enterprises (or any software company or organization) to sell their custom-developed applications to other ZEDEDA customers.

 ZEDEDA provides a comprehensive API that you can use to create custom, programmatic edge asset management and orchestration solutions.

 A typical team of ZEDEDA users is composed of IT administrators, application development teams, and operational technology experts.